anubhav-narayan/mxsm/README.md

 - Python 3.8+
 - `click` library for the command-line interface.
-- `toml` library for parsing the production mapping.
+- `json` library for parsing the production mapping.

 ## Installation